SAIF: Sparse Adversarial and Imperceptible Attack Framework: Results

 \section{Results}

-\subsection{Quantitative Results}
+\subsection{Quantitative Results.}

-We evaluate the ASR of all attack methods on a range of constraints on per-pixel magnitude $\epsilon$ and sparsity $k$.
-The results for \emph{targeted} attacks are reported in Table \ref{tab:main-results}.
-The target class is randomly chosen for each input sample.
-Note that TSAA evaluates targeted attacks only on Inceptionv3 for $\epsilon=255$.
+We evaluate the ASR of all attack methods on a range of constraints on perturbation magnitude $\epsilon$ and sparsity $k$.
+The results for \emph{targeted} attacks on ImageNet are reported in Table \ref{tab:main-results}.
+The target class is randomly chosen for each sample.
+Note that TSAA \citep{he2022transferable} does not evaluate attacks for $\epsilon=100$.
+Moreover, for both targeted and untargeted attacks, SAPF \citep{fan2020sparse} fails for all the evaluated thresholds.

 Table \ref{tab:main-results} demonstrates that SAIF consistently outperforms both targeted attack baselines by a large margin for all $\epsilon$ and $k$ thresholds.
 For smaller $\epsilon$, GreedyFool fails to attack samples unless the sparsity threshold is significantly relaxed.
-A similar pattern is observed for the sparsity budget - competing attacks completely fail for tighter bounds on perturbation magnitude (see $\epsilon=10/100/255$ at $k=2000$).
-Moreover, at lower $k$, ResNet50 is easier to fool than Inceptionv3.
+A similar pattern is observed for the sparsity budget - competing attacks completely fail for tighter bounds on perturbation magnitude (see $\epsilon\in\{10,100,255\}$ at $k=2000$).
+Moreover, at lower $k$, ResNet50 is easier to fool than Inception-v3.

 We also compare the ASR for \emph{untargeted} attacks against the baselines in Table \ref{tab:main-results-2}.
 Here as well SAIF significantly outperforms other attacks, particularly on tighter perturbation bounds.
-By jointly optimizing over the two constraints, we are able to fool deep networks with extremely small distortions.
-For instance, at $\epsilon=10$, SAIF modifies only 0.37\% pixels per image to successfully perturb 89.02\% of input samples, which is more than twice the ASR of state-of-the-art sparse attack methods.
+By jointly optimizing over the two constraints, we are able to fool DNNs with extremely small distortions.
+For instance, at $\epsilon=10$, SAIF modifies only 0.37\% pixels per image to successfully perturb 89.02\% of input samples.
+This is more than twice the ASR of state-of-the-art sparse attack methods.
 Similarly, at $\epsilon=255$, only 0.03\% pixels are attacked to achieve a perfect ASR.
+On CIFAR-10, SAIF achieves $\sim$3$\times$ higher ASR on lower sparsity thresholds.
+The results are reported in the Appendix.

+Note that sparse attacks like ours address a more challenging problem than $\ell_\infty$-norm threat models since both the perturbation magnitude \textbf{and} sparsity are to be constrained.
+For $\ell_\infty$ constraints $\epsilon=$10, 100, and 255, AutoAttack \citep{croce2020reliable} achieves $100\%$ ASR while perturbing $\sim$98\% of image pixels for each $\epsilon$.
+For the same $\epsilon$, SAIF achieves $100\%$ ASR with \textbf{1.12\%, 0.07\%, and 0.037\%} sparsity, respectively.
+Moreover, sparse attacks are more visually interpretable than $\ell_\infty$ attacks.

+We additionally evaluate SAIF against the One Pixel Attack \citep{su2019one}, which aims to fool classifiers by modifying only a single pixel per image.
+For ResNet50 trained on ImageNet, the One Pixel Attack is reported to achieve 34.0\% ASR for untargeted and 14.4\% ASR for targeted settings.
+Despite not being specifically optimized for such an extreme sparsity regime, SAIF achieves a fairly competitive 20.93\% ASR in the untargeted setting and 6.04\% in the targeted case, demonstrating its robustness even under highly constrained attack scenarios.

-\subsection{Qualitative Results}
+\subsection{Qualitative Results.}